Raranimus: Description

 Raranimus shares a number of features with later therapsids and ancestral Sphenacodontia.
 The skull consists of a well preserved rostrum.
 The teeth suggest a carnivorous lifestyle for Raranimus, as the incisors are recurved and the second canines are serrated on their posterior edges.
 The incisors are morphologically similar to those seen in more derived theriodonts.
 The presence of two linguo−labially compressed canines is a diagnostic feature of Raranimus.
-The presence of two functional canines is characteristic of sphenacodontids, and this condition is seen in no other therapsid other than Rananimus.
+The presence of two functional canines is characteristic of sphenacodontids, and this condition is seen in no other therapsid other than Raranimus.
 However, the slender, compressed shape of these canines is a derived characteristic of therapsids, with the canines of similarly sized sphenacodontids being more massively built.
 The precanines are small and anteriorly serrated, similar to what is seen in the synapsids Dimetrodon and Tetraceratops.

 In the palate region of the skull, the anterior process of the vomer ventrally overlies the premaxilla at the anterior margin of the choana.
 This overlap is also seen in dinocephalians.
 However, unlike any other therapsid, the choanae are short and extend only from the level of the fourth incisor back to the first canine.